Stuttering definition – in simple words

 However, modern methods of data collection and research have shed some light on the different factors that contribute to disfluencies in speech.

 - Childhood stress might be another contributing factor.
-Children between the ages of 2 and 5 years are most vulnerable to stuttering.
+Children between the ages of 2 and 5 years are most vulnerable to stammering.
 This is the period when most childhood stresses make their presence felt.
 (Joining kindergarten, moving to a new neighbourhood or making new friends).

-Managing and treating stuttering: speech therapy
+Managing and treating stammering: speech therapy

 Stuttering can vary in severity (on a scale of 1 to 10, 10 being most severe) irrespective of the person’s age.
 On one hand, the professional therapy takes into account the severity of stuttering, and the age of the individual in question, on the other they consider the clinical methods or approaches that can work best for the individual.